 Unlike these other methods, milled foam blocks would offer the flexibility we required.
 As a method, it is not as materially economical as bent plywood, and does not take advantage of geometric affinities as the fabric formwork.
 Foam is completely agnostic to curvature or form.
-It can describe curves or corners with equal preof extreme curvature.
-Yet as in the case with precast panels, we did not want zones of foam mixed with plywood formwork, especially because they would most likely be used around areas where the smoothness and continuity of the surface was most critical for the ambition of a synthetic whole.
-Even though the curved plywood would work would offer the flexibility we required.
-As a method, it not as materially economical as bent plywood, and doe not take advantage of geometric affinities as the fabric formwork.
-Foam is completely agnostic to curvature of form.
 It can describe curves or corners with equal precision.
 Rejecting the purity and efficiency of the other approaches, we chose the method with the least intelligence.
 Like our locally thickened surfaces, milled foam sponsored the impurity of the system-more structural and shell-like locally, or purely sculptural as needed-and seamlessly formed a tangent edge between surfaces or a sharp corner with similar impartiality.
 This dispassionate approach was surprisingly the most native to the project.